 2. The money they earned isn’t really income

 According to this anti-tax argument, the money you receive for working isn’t technically income.
-Rather, you’re engaged in an equal exchange of your labor for fair market wages, and thus there’s no “gain” to be taxed.
+Rather, you’re engaged in an equal exchange of your labor for fair market wages, and thus there’s no “gain” for taxes.
 In this view, the government only has the right to tax gains or profit, not wages.

 In reality, the IRS is allowed to tax virtually all your income, whether it’s dividend income from stocks or wages you receive from your employer.
 Exceptions include gifts and inheritances (though large estates may have to pay an estate tax), child support, life insurance benefits, and welfare payments.